awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 For example, let's say an instance is tagged with `key=Patch Group` and `value=Front-End Servers`\.
 When Patch Manager runs the **AWS\-RunPatchBaseline** task on that instance, the service checks to see which patch baseline is registered with Front\-End Servers\.
 If a patch baseline is found, the system uses that baseline\.
 If no patch baseline is registered for Front\-End Servers, the system uses the default patch baseline\.

-To view an example of creating a patch baseline and patch groups by using the AWS CLI, see [Walkthrough: Patch a Server Environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.
+To view an example of creating a patch baseline and patch groups by using the AWS CLI, see [Tutorial: Patch a Server Environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.
 For more information about Amazon EC2 tags, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide*\.